ForLoopNelson/Sounds-Spooky/README.md

 `Setup another way to login, like Google or github` `Get design cleaned up and background images positioned better` `Make design changes for mobile views`
+`If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`